sergeykhbr/riscv_vhdl/README.md

 result (**Dhrystone per seconds**) shows performance of the CPU with integer instructions and degradation of the CPI relative ideal (simulation) case.

-I'll continue to track changes in Dhrystone results in future "Rocket" chip versions.
+I'll continue to track changes of Dhrystone results in future "Rocket" chip versions.
+But since v1.5 "RIVER" is the default CPU (VHDL configuration parameter *CFG_COMMON_RIVER_CPU_ENABLE*=true).

 ## Repository structure